-The summer of ’23 gives us record temperatures, and scientists relate this to man made climate changes caused by burning of fossil fuels.
+The summer of ’23 gives us record temperatures, and scientists relate this to man made climate changes caused by the burning of fossil fuels.
 Travelers now increasingly look for ways to cut their travel related carbon footprints.

 Real emission cuts, not carbon offsets